 In addition to your local craft stores there are many places you can find cartridges for your Cricut, whether you want one specific cartridge or you want to expand your collection.

-- Hallmark Scrapbook: Find more than 100 different cartridges at Hallmark Scrapbook and Crafts.
+- Michael's: Find of cartridges at Hallmark Scrapbook and Crafts.
 Sort by product name or by price.

 - Cricut Image Library: Go right to the source at the Cricut Image Library to find single images and all available cartridges for sale.

 - Amazon: Amazon has a large selection of cartridges available, both seasonal and standard.